riyasx7/smart-voice-assistant/README.md

 2. Navigate to the project directory: `cd smart-voice-assistant`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`
+5. go to the openai.com and create your own apikey and use it in secret folder

 Let's embark on this AI-powered journey together! 🚀